RezBuilds/sovereign/README.md

 Most entry level laptops should meet the above specifications.
 Just upgrade the existing HDD to a 2T NVMe SSD card and connect the WiFi to an unlimited broadband connection.

+### Recommended Hardware Components

-I purchased this second hand [HP portable laptop](https://www.amazon.com/gp/aw/d/B0C9N3H8F2/ref=ox_sc_act_image_1?smid=AYY6S2IYYQJGA "Amazon HP Laptop") from Amazon.com for $140.
+**Laptop**: I purchased this second hand [HP portable laptop](https://amzn.to/40uZ4ZC) from Amazon.com for $140.
 - Ram: 16GB
 - CPU: Intel celeron 1.1 GHz
 - HDD: 64GB

-At time of writing the Bitcoin blockchain is around 600GB of data so you will almost certainly need to upgrade the laptops internal SSD card.
-The NVMe SSD I upgraded to was this [2TB SSD card](https://www.amazon.com/LEVEN-JPS600-Gen3x4-Thermal-Packaging/dp/B0BMTSBB7Y/ref=sr_1_2?sr=8-2) for $93.
+**Storage Upgrade**: At time of writing the Bitcoin blockchain is around 600GB of data so you will almost certainly need to upgrade the laptops internal SSD card.
+The NVMe SSD I upgraded to was this [2TB SSD card](https://amzn.to/3TUmjIT) for $93.

+**USB Drive**: For creating bootable Ubuntu installation media, I recommend using a [32GB USB drive](https://amzn.to/46nhQG8) with good read/write speeds.

 ---
 ## SOFTWARE